lcx366/SLRfield/README.md

 - **0.1.12 — Jun 04,  2021**

-  Now you may inject the NORAD IDs of a large number of targets by a input file such as *noradids.txt* to  `target_query`.
+  Now you may inject the NORAD IDs of a large number of targets by an input file such as *noradids.txt* to  `target_query`.

 - **0.1.11 — Oct 03,  2020**